UC Merced Undergraduate Students

 There are many opportunities for undergraduate students both for summer research, and in-semester research.
 If you are interested in working in the Edwards Lab, please note the specific deadlines detailed below.

 Undergraduate research in the lab is generally aimed at familiarizing students with the kind of data and projects that we work with in the Edwards Lab.
-During semester projects may include genetic data gathering for pilot studies, survey’s of fauna in the Vernal Pools Reserve, or examining museum specimens for morphological analysis, among other things.
+During semester projects may include genetic data collection, survey’s of fauna in the Vernal Pools Reserve, or examining museum specimens for morphological analysis, among other things.
 Summer research generally involves field work on the various projects we undertake.
 As students develop their skills, we will work together to develop a research projects that link into student interests.

 Undergraduates working in the Edwards Lab can earn research credit (e.g., BIO 095, BIO 195) for time spent in the lab during the academic year.
 Typically, this involves committing to 1-2 units of research credit or 3-6 hours per week, but this is flexible and project dependent.